 In connection with the purchase of the Ripka Brand, the Company agreed to pay Ripka additional consideration of up to \$5 million in aggregate (the "Ripka Earn-Out"), payable in cash or shares of the Company's Common Stock based on the fair market value of the Common Stock at the time of payment, and with a floor of \$7.00 per share, based on the Ripka Brand achieving in excess of \$1 million of net royalty income during each of the 12-month periods ending on October 1, 2016, 2017 and 2018, less the sum of all earn-out payments for any prior earn-out period.
-Net royalty income shall not include any revenues generated by direct-response television sales or any revenue accelerated as a result of termination.
-The Ripka Earn-Out of \$3.78 million is recorded as long-term debt at March 31, 2015 on the condensed consolidated balance sheets based on the difference between the fair value of the assets of the Ripka Brand acquired and the total consideration paid.
+Net royalty income shall not include any revenues generated by direct-response television sales or any revenue accelerated as a result of termination of any license agreement.
+The Ripka Earn-Out of \$3.78 million is recorded as long-term debt at June 30, 2015 in the accompanying condensed consolidated balance sheets based on the difference between the fair value of the acquired assets of the Ripka Brand and the total consideration paid.
 In accordance with ASC Topic 480, the Ripka Earn-Out obligation is treated as a liability in the accompanying condensed consolidated balance sheet because of the variable number of shares payable under the agreement.

-As of March 31, 2015 and December 31, 2014, total contingent obligations were \$9.55 million.
+As of June 30, 2015 and December 31, 2014, total contingent obligations were \$6.55 million and \$9.55 million, respectively.